ThunderStruct/Color-Utilities/README.md

 ## Usage
 * ColorUtils mainly aims at calculating Delta-E for any two given RGB colors
 * Since the RGB color space is not *perceptually uniform*, a couple of conversions are needed in order to compare the colors, thus introducing the conversion functions to the class
-* This class is used in **Get Out: One Way** iOS app to randomly pick background/foreground colors from a given set so the text can be readable over the background

 ## Instructions
 ### Constructing Colors